TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

         * Students should plan to create functions for each user interaction by figuring out where the repeated code will be.
         * Students should list out which variables they will need.
     * Have students plan out their next 7 days.
 Suggested timeline/checkpoints below:
-    	1. Set up user inputs with dummy functions, make sure game loop works.
+    	1. Set up user inputs with dummy functions, make sure game loop works
-    	2. Create variables necessary to run the game, start implementing basic functions.
+    	2. Create variables necessary to run the game, start implementing basic functions
-    	3. Focus on the random functions.
+    	3. Focus on the random functions
     	4. Figure out how to move the days
     	5. Finish day updating
     	6. Connect functions together